aamir-10/CLV-Predictor/README.md

 # 💰 Customer Lifetime Value Predictor

 An **AI-powered** web application that helps businesses estimate the **potential lifetime value** of a customer based on purchase history, frequency, and behavioral patterns.
+Built using **Flask** for the backend and HTML/CSS/JavaScript for the frontend, it utilizes an **XGBoost** machine learning model trained on real-world retail data to generate actionable business insights.

 ![Homepage](Snapshots/hero.png)